apache/storm/docs/STORM-UI-REST-API.md

 ### /api/v1/topology-workers/:id (GET)

-Returns the worker' information (host and port) for a topology.
+Returns the worker' information (host and port) for a topology. id can be name or id of the topology

 Response fields: